 OTA Updates with IoT Platforms: The Benefits

 Today, over-the-air updates and even whole OTA deployments have become a common practice.
 Most IoT platforms come with at least some rudimentary functionality relating to OTA updates.
-The ability to perform updates over the air, test new software directly on the device, and monitor your processes remotely, from within a single venue, have become indispensable to rapid IoT development.
-In a way, if you want to be on the fast track to developing your IoT products, you need OTA capability.
+The ability to perform an OTA firmware update over the air, test new software directly on the edge device, and monitor your processes remotely, from within a single venue, have become indispensable to rapid IoT development.
+In a way, if you want to be on the fast track to developing your IoT products, you need OTA update capability.

 But OTA updates do not stop at the level of building an IoT product.
-Once the finished product is in the hands of end users, you can still continue to deliver a seamless product experience by updating the software over the air.
-This means that fixing bugs and perfecting product behaviour does not end once your IoT product reaches its end users.
-You can continue to add features to your IoT products after release.
-So your relationship with the end users can be sustainably developed by remotely installing new functionalities and testing on multiple connected devices.
+Once the finished product is in the hands of end-users, you can still continue to deliver a seamless product experience by running your regular OTA software update.
+This means that bug fixes, introducing a new feature, performing an update request, or perfecting product behaviour do not end once your IoT product reaches its end users.
+So your relationship with the end-users can be sustainably developed by remotely installing new functionalities and testing on multiple connected devices.

 OTA Updates with the Record Evolution Platform

 The Record Evolution platform is an end-to-end service that comes with the entire infrastructure to connect, monitor, and update devices over the air.
 This device management suite allows enterprises to quickly come on top of their growing device fleets.
 You roll out new IoT apps on remote devices and perform OTA updates on multiple devices at once.
 The platform allows you to scale from one to hundreds of devices.
 And you roll out applications without encountering the typical deployment issues.
 If your internet connection is lost while rolling out an app from the IoT app store or performing an update, the process will continue just where you left off once the devices are online again.